tanakamawere/personalwebsite/_thoughts/2024/April/2024-04-29-listening-to-gospel-only.md

 But as of recent time, I am becoming that person too🥲

-I have tried to the songs that I have liked in the past years and they're losing relevance if they aren't gospel.
+I have tried to listen to the songs that I have liked in the past years and they're losing relevance if they aren't gospel.

 But Zhakata naMacheso vakuramba kubuda havo😂